-It’s no secret that SEO (Search Engine Optimization), or appearing in search results for your desired keyword, is important for businesses large and small.
-After all, what good is a website if no one can find it?
+It’s no secret that SEO (Search Engine Optimization), or appearing in search results for your desired keyword, is important to grow your business.
+After all, what good is a website if no one can find your business?

 While most people are familiar with the basics of SEO, there is one lesser-known element that can be particularly important for businesses with a brick-and-mortar location: Google Maps.
-This is extremely important for potential customers searching on mobile devices as they can get one touch directions or click to call.
+This is extremely important for customers searching on mobile devices as they can get one-touch directions or click to call.

 Google Maps is a mapping service provided by Google that enables users to find local businesses and get directions to them.
-It is an incredibly powerful tool, and one that should not be ignored when trying to optimize your website for local search and keywords.
+It is an incredibly powerful tool and one that should not be ignored when trying to optimize your web design for local Google search results (SERPS) and keywords.
 It displays your business information including a business description, business hours, and detailed business products and services.

-Here’s a closer look at why Google Map matters for local SEO and how you can make sure your business appears when people are searching for products or services in your area.
+Here’s a closer look at why maps matter for local SEO and how you can make sure your business appears when people are searching for products or services in your area.

 What is a Google Map Citation?

-A google map citation is a citation that appears on a google map.
-It includes the name of the business, the address, and the phone number.
+A Google map citation is a citation that appears on other websites or business directories.
+It includes the name of the business, the address, and the phone number (NAP).
 It may also include a website link.
-A google map citation can help potential customers find your business, and it can also help improve your google ranking.
-In order to add a google map citation to your business, you will need to create a google my business listing.
+A citation can help customers get your business information, and it can also help improve your Google ranking.
+In order to add a citation to your business, you will need to create a profile.

 You can do this by going to google.com/business and following the instructions to verify your business.
-Once you have created your listing, you can add a google map citation by editing your listing and adding the appropriate information, including your physical address.
+Once you have created your profile, you can add a citation by editing your listing and adding the appropriate information, including your physical address.
 This can be done on a desktop computer or mobile device.

 The Role of Google Maps in Local SEO

-Google Maps appears in two different places on the search engine results page: the main organic listings and the “Local Pack.”
-The Local Pack is a collection of three local businesses that appear at the top of the page above the organic listings, and it is generated based on the searcher’s location and query, aka keywords.
+Maps appear in two different places on the search engine results page: the main organic listings and the “Local Pack.”
+The Local Pack is a collection of three local businesses that appear at the top of the page above the organic listings, and it is generated based on the searcher’s location and query.

 Optimize Your Google Business Profile Listing (Formally Known as Google My Business)

-When customers leave reviews on your Google Business Profile listing, they are also giving you valuable feedback that you can use to improve your business.
+When customers leave reviews on your GBP, they are also giving you valuable feedback that you can use to improve your business.
 Perhaps there is a negative review left by someone who didn’t receive their pizza as quickly as they would have liked.
 In this case, you would know to adjust your delivery times so that future customers don’t have the same experience.

 Respond to Every Google Business Profile Review

 Business owners also underestimate the importance of responding to reviews.
-Responding to Google reviews is a great way to build trust and credibility with potential customers.
+Responding to Google reviews is a great way to build trust and credibility with customers.
 By taking the time to respond to reviews, you are showing that you value your customers’ feedback and that you are willing to work to improve their experience.
+Google takes response times and weather the user is a local guide or not into consideration.
 In addition, responding to positive reviews can help to boost your business’s image and encourage potential customers to give your products or services a try.

 This is also a great chance for you to add some valuable information about your business back to your customers.
-You may tell them about other services you offer, specials your are running and more.
+You may tell them about other services you offer, specials you are running, and more.
 Successful review responses often include keywords and geo-locational signals.

 Think of Google as a business.
 They are in the business of providing results to their customers, aka “Google Searchers.”
 If they do not provide the best results they can to their customers, their searchers may use another search engine.

-Google has created a complex algorithm, that is ever changing to help display results for each customer’s search query on Google searches.
+Google has created a complex algorithm, that is ever-changing to help display results for each customer’s search query on Google searches.
 Google uses this algorithm to determine its ranking factors.
-Responding to reviews is part of this algorithm, along with much of the other points in this blog post.
+Responding to reviews is part of this algorithm, along with many of the other points in this blog post.

-How to Optimize Your Google Maps Listing for Local SEO
+How to Optimize Your GBP (GMB) and Local SEO Tips

 1) Claim Your Business Listing

-The first step in optimizing your Google Maps listing is to claim it.
+The first step in ranking on google your listing is to claim it.
 To do so, simply search for your business on maps.google.com and click on the “Claim this business” button.

 Once you’ve verified your business by claiming your listing, you’ll be able to add important information like your business name, address, including street, city and zip code, and hours of operation.
 This is especially important if you have a physical location.
 You’ll also be able to upload photos and manage reviews.

-Once you’ve claimed and verified your listing, it’s time to start adding keywords.
-Keywords are the words or phrases that potential customers use when they’re searching for a business like yours and improving your Google Maps Ranking.
-For example, if you own a pizza restaurant, some of the keywords you might want to include are “pizza,” “delivery,” and “New York.”
+Once you’ve claimed and verified your listing, it’s time to start adding your information.
+Keywords are the words or phrases that the population use when they’re searching for a business like yours and improving your Google Maps Ranking.
+For example, if you own a pizza restaurant, some of the words you might want to include are “pizza,” “delivery,” and “Tampa.”

-Include these keywords in your business name, address, and categories field.
+Include these words in your business name, address, and categories field.
 You should also use them throughout your description.
-Remember to use keywords naturally—stuffing them into your listing will not only turn off potential customers but could also get you penalized by Google.
+Remember to use keywords naturally—stuffing them into your listing will not only turn off viewers but could also get you penalized by Google.

 3) Optimize Your Photos